enki404/enki404.github.io/_posts/2017-02-01-Data-Preprocessing.md

   to achieve the apparent critical state condition by monotonic loading.

   **A total of 24 tests were performed and we selected void fraction information under monotonic loading, in which case the void fraction was reported as a step increase from 0% to 50% with axial strain.
-Therefore, we can obtain 51 two-dimensional fabric orientation distribution histogram images for each simulation, and a total of **`51x24 = 1224`** original images are obtained through this method.**
+Therefore, we can obtain 51 two-dimensional fabric orientation distribution histogram images for each simulation, and a total of `51x24 = 1224`original images are obtained through this method.**

+---

 *  ## **Models/Methods**
+   * ## **CNN**

+A convolutional neural network ([CNN]) is a regularized type of feedforward neural network that learns feature engineering on its own through filter (or kernel) optimization.
+By using regularized weights over fewer connections, the vanishing and exploding gradients that occur during backpropagation in early neural networks can be prevented.
+Higher-level features are extracted from a wider context window than lower-level features.

 The network progresses by moving inputs forward, activating neurons positively, ultimately producing the final output.
 This forward movement is known as the forward pass or forward propagation.
 Following this, errors are computed by comparing actual data with model outputs.
 These errors are then propagated backward through the network, a process referred to as backpropagation.
 During backpropagation, to optimize the loss and achieve minimal loss, weights must be updated proportionate to their contribution to the error.
 This update process employs the gradient, which represents the derivative of the error with respect to the weights.
 A single iteration of the above process is termed an epoch.
 The number of epochs is determined based on the specific objectives of the work.